rfdspeng/ml_ai_portfolio/notes/Docker.md

 ENTRYPOINT ["bash", "-c", "source activate myenv && streamlit run book_rec_app.py"]
 ```

-To build the image, use the command `docker build -t image_name:tag_name Dockerfile_dir`.
+To build the image, use the command `docker build -t image_name:tag_name <context>`.
 * `image_name:tag_name` gives a name to your image; `tag_name` is optional and will default to `latest`.
 Usually `tag_name` is used for versioning, e.g. `v1` or `1.0.0` or whatever you want.
-* `Dockerfile_dir` is the directory where the Dockerfile resides.
-Generally, this will be `.` for current directory.
+* `<context>` is the directory where the Dockerfile resides.
+This will commonly be `.` for current directory.

+By default, `build` looks for a file named `Dockerfile`.
+However, sometimes you may need to maintain multiple Dockerfiles.
+In this case, a common convention is to name these `<something>.Dockerfile`, and you can specify the Dockerfile using `docker build -f <Dockerfile-name> -t image-name:tag <context>`.

 To re-tag the image after building, use `docker tag image_name:tag_name image_name_new:tag_name_new`.
 You will see both images when you run `docker images`, and they will have the same Image ID.